html5hacks/html5hacks/source/_posts/2012-11-28-elegantly-resize-your-page-with-the-at-viewport-css-declaration.markdown

 The second new descriptor is that of “orientation”.
 Any keen developer can tell that this is used to request that your device lock in a specific orientation.
 Any of the following keywords can be used:

-    *auto: let the user agent determin
+-auto: let the user agent determin
-    *landscape: lock the device in landscape orientation *portrait: lock the device in portrait mode
+-landscape: lock the device in landscape orientation
+-portrait: lock the device in portrait mode

 The implementation can be used along with width and zoom as in the following example: